UMAprotocol/launch-lsp/README.md

 ## Deploying financial product libraries

-We have several [financial product libraries](https://github.com/UMAprotocol/protocol/tree/master/packages/core/contracts/financial-templates/common/financial-product-libraries) available for transforming the price, identifier, or collateral requirement of an EMP before or after expiry.
+We have several [financial product libraries](https://github.com/UMAprotocol/protocol/tree/master/packages/core/contracts/financial-templates/common/financial-product-libraries/long-short-pair-libraries) available for transforming the price, identifier, or collateral requirement of an LSP before or after expiry.
 However, you may find yourself in need of a custom financial product library for your use case.

-If so, fork the [protocol repo](https://github.com/UMAprotocol/protocol) and add your `CustomFinancialProductLibrary` Solidity file to [/packages/core/contracts/financial-templates/common/financial-product-libraries](https://github.com/UMAprotocol/protocol/tree/master/packages/core/contracts/financial-templates/common/financial-product-libraries).
+If so, fork the [protocol repo](https://github.com/UMAprotocol/protocol) and add your `CustomFinancialProductLibrary` Solidity file to [/packages/core/contracts/financial-templates/common/financial-product-libraries/long-short-pair-libraries](https://github.com/UMAprotocol/protocol/tree/master/packages/core/contracts/financial-templates/common/financial-product-libraries/long-short-pair-libraries).
 You will probably want a different name for your library, but this is an example!

 Then take the following steps to deploy and verify the contract.
 Sorry that it's a bit complicated!
 We're working on a simpler workflow, probably using Hardhat deployment.